-What is the Bargaining Zone?
+- What is a Bargaining Zone?

-For example, say you want to spend $2,000 on a new mountain bike, and the seller wants to get at least $1,700 for it.
-The bargaining zone is from $1,700-$2,000, so you have $300 of common ground to find a compromise.
+For example, say you're willing to spend $2,000 on a new mountain bike, and the seller wants to get at least $1,800 for it.
+The zone of possible agreement is from $1,600-$2,000, so you have $400 of common ground to find a compromise.

 The tricky part?
 You typically don't know the size of the bargaining zone when going into a negotiation — you only know your side of the range.

 That's because no one wants to reveal the bare minimum they're willing to accept.
-Would you jump to tell the seller you're open to spending $2,000 if you knew you could get the bike for $1,700?
+Would you jump to tell the seller you're open to spending $2,000 if you knew you could get the bike for $1,600?
 Not exactly.

 This is how people wind up striking a deal and walking away satisfied.
 When people fail to reach an agreement, it's usually because the bargaining zone doesn't line up.
 This is called the negative bargaining zone, and it can throw your discussions for a loop.

 Negotiations are in the positive bargaining zone (or Positive ZOPA) when all parties have some sort of overlapping terms.
 The price, conditions, or delivery schedule match up — and it's possible to come to an agreement that works for everyone.

-The thing is, you could be in a positive bargaining zone without even realizing it.
+You can be in a positive bargaining zone without even realizing it.
 You often don't know the boundaries of the person you're negotiating with, so you'll have to work to find out whether you're in a positive or negative zone.

 This constant fluctuation is why people have to understand one another's needs, interests, values, and must-haves.
 You have to know yourself and your needs well — and then work to figure out the same details for the other side.
 Here's how to go about it.